Hadskad/Smart-Tutor-Lite/BUILD_INSTRUCTIONS.md

 Judges will need to:
 1. Clone the repository
 2. Download Whisper models (via `bash scripts/setup_whisper.sh`)
-3. Set up Firebase project and download config files
+3. Install Flutter dependencies (`flutter pub get`)
-4. Install dependencies
+4. Generate code (`flutter pub run build_runner build --delete-conflicting-outputs`)
 5. Build the app OR use pre-built APK

 **For easiest testing, provide:**
 - Pre-built APK they can install directly
-- Clear instructions for Firebase setup
+- Firebase is already configured - no setup needed!
 - Link to this BUILD_INSTRUCTIONS.md

 ---